 Public Employees' Retirement System - The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Pursuant to the provisions of P.L.
-2011, C. 78, the member contribution rate was 7.50% in State fiscal year 2019.
+2011, C. 78, the member contribution rate is currently 7.50% of base salary, effective July 1, 2018.
 The rate for members who are eligible for the Prosecutors Part of PERS (P.L.
-2001, C. 366) was 10.0% in State fiscal year 2019.
+2001, C. 366) is 10.0%.
 Employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.

-The Fire District's contractually required contribution rate for the year ended December 31, 2019 was 13.69% of the Fire District's covered payroll.
+The Fire District's contractually required contribution rate for the year ended December 31, 2020 was 18.25% of the Fire District's covered payroll.
 This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.

-Based on the most recent PERS measurement date of June 30, 2019, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2019 is \$8,700.00, and was payable by April 1, 2020.
-Based on the PERS measurement date of June 30, 2018, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2018 was \$9,002.00, which was paid on April 1, 2019.
-Employee contributions to the Plan during the year ended December 31, 2019 were \$4,766.72.
+Based on the most recent PERS measurement date of June 30, 2020, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2020 is \$9,608.00, and is payable by April 1, 2021.
+For the prior year measurement date of June 30, 2019, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2019 was \$8,700.00, which was paid on April 1, 2020.

+Employee contributions to the Plan for the year ended December 31, 2020 were \$3,948.47.

 Police and Firemen's Retirement System - The contribution policy for PFRS is set by N.J.S.A 43:16A and requires contributions by active members and contributing employers.
 Pursuant to the provisions of P.L.
-2011, C. 78, the member contribution rate was 10.0% in State fiscal year 2019.
+2011, C. 78, the member contribution rate is currently 10.0% of base salary.
 State legislation has modified the amount that is contributed by the State.
 The State's contribution amount is based on an actuarially determined rate, which includes the normal cost and unfunded accrued liability.